Local SEO for Dentists: How Do I Get My Practice on Google Maps?A comprehensive step-by-step guide

 Step #6 – ADD BUSINESS PHOTOS

 Business photos are very important to Google.
 The more images you include, the better you look to Google.
-The better you look to Google, the higher your website will appear in search results.
+The better you look to Google, the higher your business profile will appear in search results.

 Make sure to add: